 - And more

 Physician assistants are highly trained medical professionals.
-After their undergraduate degree, they need to earn a master’s degree program from an accredited physician assistant school.
+After earning a bachelor's degree (typically in a science-related field—biology, chemistry, etc.), students need to earn a master’s degree from an accredited physician assistant school.
 Next, they need to complete a year-long clinical rotation and pass the Physician Assistant National Certifying Examination (PANCE) administered by the National Commission on Certification of Physician Assistants (NCCPA).

 At University of the Cumberlands, we developed our Master of Science in Physician Assistant Studies to help your get your medical career going.
 Curricula is comprised of basic, behavioral and pre-clinical sciences of medicine.
 As a student in this master’s degree program, you’ll gain the skills you need to be successful in your career with coursework that covers everything from human anatomy, medical physiology and patient assessments to medical procedures, clinical medicine and pharmacology.
 You will also learn the foundational clinical and critical thinking skills required for the clinical phase of our graduate-level physician assistant studies program.

 Click here to find the necessary prerequisites for the accredited physician assistant program from University of the Cumberlands.

 Our accredited Master of Science in Physician Assistant Studies is designed to teach you the skills you need to provide medical care to patients and can be completed in as little as 27 months.
 Requirements include 113 credit hours, 68 of which are earned through didactic coursework in traditional classroom and laboratory settings.
 All didactic coursework takes place on-campus.
 The remaining 45 hours of the Physician Assistant Studies program are earned during the second year in the program through 10 supervised clinical rotations in the field, which are designed to provide students with real-world experiences in family, internal and emergency medicine; surgery; psychiatry; pediatrics; and women’s health.